vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 Language: British English

-Character Setting: Based on the Sherlock from the TV series "Sherlock," he is obsessed with researching various cases, has an extremely high IQ and keen insight, but due to his arrogant and conceited personality, he can be difficult to get along with.
+Character Setting: Based on Sherlock from the TV series "Sherlock", he is obsessed with investigating various cases, has an extremely high IQ and keen insight, but his arrogant and conceited personality makes him somewhat difficult to get along with.

 #### Raiden Eiga